2025 Term 3 Week 7 5 Sept 2025

 Monday After School (Y7-12) and Tuesday Before School (Open Boys 7s Wider Squad) Training

-In Term 3, our main training sessions outside of school time are on Monday after school (1530-1645) for all Y7-12 players and Tuesday before school until the end of P1 (0700-0940) for the open boys 7s training squad on the following dates in September: 2/9, 9/9 and 16/9.
+In Term 3, our main training sessions outside of school time are on Monday after school (1530-1645) for all Y7-12 players and Tuesday before school until the end of P1 (0700-0940) for the U18 and U16 7s training squad on the following dates in September: 2/9, 9/9 and 16/9.
 Rugby union is a team sport, and we still need as many of our players to be in attendance week in and week out to grow the Lindisfarne rugby program.
 If there is any way we can be of assistance to help facilitate this, please let us know.

-Also, please note we will NOT be sending reminders for these training sessions (all players and families should assume our Monday afternoon and Tuesday morning training sessions will ALWAYS BE ON), however we will let you all know with as much time as possible if we need to cancel a session due to weather or other factors.
+Also, please note we will NOT be sending reminders for these training sessions (all players and families should assume our Monday afternoon and Tuesday morning training sessions will ALWAYS BE ON); however, we will let you all know with as much time as possible if we need to cancel a session due to weather or other factors.

 School Uniform and Training Attire

-Students should be in proper training attire (NOT school sports uniform) with mouthguard, boots and any other equipment they play with for every training session.
-This requirement also includes integrated school sport on Thursday, i.e., students should wear our rugby training top or similar and not the school sports polo at this time.
+Students should be in proper training attire (NOT school sports uniform) with a mouthguard, boots and any other equipment they play with for every training session.
+This requirement also includes integrated school sport on Thursday, i.e., students should wear our rugby training top or similar and not the school sport polo at this time.
 Alongside this, students should have a towel and a spare school uniform to change into in case there is wet weather.

-Outside of rugby training times, students should be in the correct uniform, which includes wearing the school sports polo on Thursday in P1-2 and P5-6 and in PE lessons and not rugby training tops.
+Outside of rugby training times, students should be in the correct uniform, which includes wearing the school sport polo on Thursday in P1-2 and P5-6 and in PE lessons and not rugby training tops.

 Stack Team APP